sogaiu/judge-gen/README.md

     Note the use of `!`.

+    More than one expression + expected value info pair can be placed in a comment block.
+It's also fine to put other forms in the comment block that don't have expected value info appearing after them, all forms in comment blocks will be included in tests.

-* Having done some combination of the above things, employ the `jg(.exe)` binary to transform such code into executable tests.
+* Having done some combination of the above things, to execute tests you can:

-* More conveniently, run a single command to have your directory of source files transformed into executable tests, run them, and see a summary.
-This can be done via phony target(s) in `project.janet` (e.g. by running `jpm run judge`) or via the `jg-verdict(.exe)` executable.
+  * Run a single command to have your directory of source files transformed into tests, execute them, and see a summary.
+This can be done via:

+    * A phony target(s) in `project.janet` (e.g. by running `jpm run
+      judge` or `jpm test`).
 See the Usage section below for details.

+    * Manually via the `jg-verdict(.exe)` command line tool.

+    * Some other tooling that calls `jg-verdict(.exe)` and/or `jg(.exe)`.

+  * Run the tests via a REPL connection by using editor integration.
+    See below for some details in the Usage section.

 ## Installation